ReubenNarad/GEPA_TSP/plan.md

   - `results.jsonl` – per-instance structured output (stdout/stderr included).
   - `instances/<id>_rN.stdout/.stderr` – raw logs.
   - `summary.json` – aggregate metrics.
+- `config.json` now records the Concorde binary SHA256 and the requested CPU affinity (if provided) so runs can be compared for build/affinity drift.
 - Gracefully handles timeouts (`--timeout`), parse failures, and missing files.

 Use this runner both manually and from the GEPA bridge to keep metrics consistent.